tsjondin/module-js/README.md

-module-js
+module.js
 =========

 JavaScript client-side modularization

-NOTE: Current version has not been made cross-browser compatible, in the end there should be support for IE7+ ( and with that most other browsers should work as well ).
+**NOTE:** Current version has not been made cross-browser compatible, in the end there should be support for IE7+ ( and with that most other browsers should work as well ).